christiangemesi/bachelorarbeit/README.md

 >           echo "Docker container started successfully."
 >           ```
 >      4.  type `:wq` to save the file
->      5.  `vim .env` and paste the content from the file .env below:
+>      5.  `vim .env` (to create a new file and open it with vim) and paste the content from the file below:
 >           ```
 >           APP_NAME=ThekRe
 >           APP_ENV=local